Robert F. Kennedy in NY court as he fights ballot-access suit claiming he doesn't live in the state

 Independent presidential candidate Robert F

-ALBANY, N.Y. -- Independent presidential candidate Robert F. Kennedy Jr. arrived at a New York court Monday to fight a lawsuit alleging he falsely claimed to live in New York as he sought to get on the ballot in the state.
+ALBANY, N.Y. -- Independent presidential candidate Robert F. Kennedy Jr. appeared in a New York court Monday to fight a lawsuit alleging he falsely claimed to live in New York as he sought to get on the ballot in the state.

-Kennedy appeared and sat at his attorneys' table during legal arguments Monday morning, ahead of a civil trial expected to start later in the day in the state capital of Albany.
+Kennedy sat at his attorneys' table, occasionally jotting down notes, as the civil trial began in the state capital of Albany.
 Under state election law, a judge is set to decide the case without a jury.

 The lawsuit alleges that Kennedy’s nominating petition falsely said his residence was in New York’s northern suburbs while he actually has lived in Los Angeles since 2014, when he married “Curb Your Enthusiasm” actor Cheryl Hines.